 Preferred test for the confirmation of a diagnosis of porphyria cutanea tarda type II and hepatoerythropoietic porphyria

 The workup of patients with a suspected porphyria is most effective when following a stepwise approach.
-See Porphyria (Cutaneous) Testing Algorithm in Special Instructions or call 800-533-1710 to discuss testing strategies.
-If guidance is needed for an acute form of porphyria, the Porphyria (Acute) Testing Algorithm is also available in Special Instructions.
+See Porphyria (Cutaneous) Testing Algorithm or call 800-533-1710 to discuss testing strategies.
+If guidance is needed for an acute form of porphyria, the Porphyria (Acute) Testing Algorithm is also available.

 The porphyrias are a group of inherited disorders resulting from enzyme defects in the heme biosynthetic pathway.
-Porphyria cutanea tarda (PCT) is the most common porphyria resulting from a partial deficiency of hepatocyte or erythrocyte uroporphyrinogen decarboxylase (UROD; see The Heme Biosynthetic Pathway in Special Instructions).
+Porphyria cutanea tarda (PCT) is the most common porphyria resulting from inhibition of hepatocyte or erythrocyte uroporphyrinogen decarboxylase (UROD; see The Heme Biosynthetic Pathway).
 PCT is classified into 3 subtypes.
 The most frequently encountered is type I, a sporadic or acquired form, typically associated with concomitant disease or other precipitating factors.
 Patients exhibit normal UROD activity in erythrocytes but decreased hepatic activity.
 This differs from type II PCT in which patients exhibit approximately 50% activity in both erythrocytes and hepatocytes.
 Type II accounts for about 20% of cases and is inherited in an autosomal dominant manner with low penetrance.
-Type III is a rare familial form seen in <5% of PCT cases.
+Type III is a rare familial form seen in less than 5% of PCT cases.
 As in type I, patients with type III PCT have normal UROD activity in erythrocytes with decreased hepatic activity.
 Type III cases are distinguished from type I by the history of other affected family members.

 Hepatoerythropoietic porphyria (HEP) is a rare autosomal recessive form of porphyria that typically presents in early childhood.
 Patients have a severe deficiency of UROD, with activity levels 10% of normal in both hepatocytes and erythrocytes.